Skip to main content

-The Section of Your Audit Report That Turns a One-Time Client Into a Retainer
+The Final Report Section That Turns a One-Time Client Into a Retainer

-Last fall I delivered a comprehensive AI transformation audit to a professional services firm in the Southeast.
+A lead consultant at an established firm delivered a thorough AI readiness assessment to a regional law firm last fall.
 Fourteen stakeholder interviews.
-200+ pages of internal documentation analyzed.
-The findings were sharp: three high-impact process bottlenecks, two technology gaps costing them $340K annually in recoverable waste, and a clear maturity assessment showing exactly where they sat relative to their industry.
+Hundreds of pages of internal documentation analyzed.
+The findings were sharp: three high-impact process bottlenecks, two technology gaps costing the firm $340K annually in recoverable waste, and a clear maturity assessment.

 The readout went well.
 The managing partner said, "This is exactly what we needed."